Senzing/mapper-icij/README.md

 ![download page](images/download_page.jpg)

-With the addition of the Pandora Papers in November 2020, there is now only 1 zip file *currently* named **full-oldb-20211202.zip** containing the files listed below:
+With the addition of the Pandora Papers in November 2020 and again in May 2022, there is now only 1 zip file *currently* named **full-oldb-20220503.zip** containing the files listed below:

 - nodes-entities.csv
 - nodes-intermediaries.csv